Use This Simple Tool To Grow A Healthier Garden And Lower Your Water Bill

 Q. Are all hose timers waterproof?

 All hose timers are water-resistant, but they are not all fully waterproof.
 However, remember that waterproof generally refers to the ability to be entirely submerged under multiple feet of water, a quality that a hose timer doesn’t really need.
-Hose timers only need to resist damage from a sprinkler, hose, rain, or water dripping from your hands.
+Hose timers only need to endure exposure to a lawn sprinkler, hose, rain, or water dripping from the user’s hands.

 Q. Do I need to maintain my hose timers?

 Hose timers should be inspected weekly or monthly, depending on the watering frequency, and replaced if leaks or cracks occur.
-Beyond this simple inspection, hose timers should also be removed before cold weather begins to avoid freezing and cracking.
+Beyond this simple inspection, hose timers should also be removed before cold weather begins so as to prevent the timers from freezing and cracking.

 Q. How long do hose timers last?